alebedev87/aws-load-balancer-operator/docs/prerequisites.md

 # Pre-Requisites

+In certain scenarios, the operator requires extra steps to be executed before it can be installed.

 - [IAM Role for STS clusters](#iam-role-for-sts-clusters)
     - [Option 1.
 Using ccoctl](#option-1-using-ccoctl)
     - [Option 2.
 Using the AWS CLI](#option-2-using-the-aws-cli)